-Wowza Media Server 3.5 has APIs that enable several new encryption schemes for on-the-fly encryption of live and on-demand Apple HTTP Live Streaming (HLS), including SAMPLE-AES (sample-level encryption for version 5 of the Apple HLS streaming protocol), ENVELOPE-PLAYREADY (supported by BuyDRM player technology with PlayReady DRM) and CHUNK-PLAYREADY (supported by AuthenTec® player technology with PlayReady DRM).
-In addition, a new API is provided that enables decryption of PlayReady assets.
+Wowza Media Server has APIs that enable several encryption schemes for on-the-fly encryption of live and on-demand Apple HLS streams, including SAMPLE-AES (sample-level encryption for version 5 of the Apple HLS streaming protocol), ENVELOPE-PLAYREADY (supported by BuyDRM player technology with PlayReady DRM) and CHUNK-PLAYREADY (supported by INSIDE Secure® player technology with PlayReady DRM).
+In addition, an API is provided that enables decryption of PlayReady assets.
 Wowza DRM AddOn isn't required to use these APIs.
 For more information, see:

-- How to secure Apple HLS streaming using DRM encryption - How to protect streams for delivery to AuthenTec player technology - How to decrypt PlayReady encrypted video on demand content on-the-fly
+- How to secure Apple HLS streaming using DRM encryption - How to protect streams for delivery to INSIDE Secure player technology - How to decrypt PlayReady encrypted video on demand content on-the-fly